MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 If you aren't sure how your string will be evaluated by your environment, return the value of a string to your console or use `--debug` as explained in [Debug an Azure CLI reference command](#debug-an-azure-cli-reference-command).

-## Create a storage account to apply what you learned
+## Create a storage account to apply what you've learned

 The remainder of this tutorial step demonstrates quoting rules in Azure CLI commands, and uses the resource group created in [Prepare your environment for the Azure CLI](./get-started-tutorial-1-prepare-environment.md).
 Substitute `<msdocs-tutorial-rg-00000000>` with the name of your resource group.